 What do you do if there is a sick fish in the pond?
 Did you know there are veterinarians who specialize in aquatic animal medicine!
 If you haven’t heard of these vets before, you certainly aren’t the first.
 Veterinary medicine is branching out into many different specialties to better serve a wider array of clients and pets.

-If you are currently along the central California coast, you have our very own Aquatic Veterinary Services of Northern California in your service providers!
-Our 100% mobile office now offers hospitalization for critically sick and injured fish of all types.
+If you are currently along the central California coast, you have our very own Aquatic Veterinary Services in your service providers!

 Our veterinary staff is also available by phone and email to answer general questions for all interested parties, including other real estate agents, sellers and potential buyers.

 If you are outside of our service area, check the following databases for your closest local fish veterinarian:

 American Association of Fish Veterinarians: fishvets.org

 World Aquatic Veterinary Medicine Association: wavma.org

 If the pond is already built and its ecosystem established, the majority of the costs have already been taken care of.
 The cost of maintaining a pond is very minimal compared with building one.